NavidK0/SimpleGraphQL-For-Unity/README.md

 | IL2CPP    | ✔         |
 | WebGL     | ❓         |

 This should work with all platforms (Mono/IL2CPP) except for WebGL, since Unity WebGL has issues with threading.
 If you are using WebGL, this package may be hit-or-miss for you at the present time.
+It makes use of UnityWebRequest where possible, but the WebSockets are the main issue, so subscriptions may not properly work.
+If you do not need subscriptions, WebGL may work just fine.

 If you are having trouble with a platform, please open an issue.